 Chicago Auto Insurance—The Basics

 As the most populated city in Illinois and the third most populated city in the United States, Chicago is home to a lot of vehicles.
 And the more cars you have on the road, the more unpredictable driving can be.
-That's why it's important to have the right auto insurance in Chicago.
+That's why it's important to have the right car insurance in Chicago.
 GEICO makes it easy to get great car insurance coverage at a low rate.
-And while you're getting a car insurance quote online for Chicago, check out these other tips for getting around Chicago.
+After getting a Chicago car insurance quote online, check out these other tips for getting around Chicago.

 Driving in Chicago might seem daunting, but getting into the city is pretty straightforward thanks to the number of major highways that lead into the downtown area from the north, south, and west.
 However, if you find yourself on one of those highways trying to head downtown during weekday rush hour times (7:00 am–9:00 am and 4:00 pm–7:00 pm) be sure to include plenty of extra time.

 Certain street crossings, like Damen, Elston and Fullerton avenues should be avoided during rush hour.
 You may want to also steer clear of the Lincoln, Lawrence and Western Avenue intersections because of high traffic due to the busy shopping area.
 You may consider taking the scenic route via Lake Shore Drive, where you can enjoy views of Lake Michigan on one side and the city skyline on the other.
 The key to keeping your bearings is to always keep track of where Lake Michigan is.
 If it's on your right, you're heading north.